unraid/docs/docs/unraid-os/manual/storage-management.md

 *Expired trial*

-If the word \"expired\" is visible at the top left of the webGui, this means your trial key has expired.
+If the word "expired" is visible at the top left of the webGui, this means your trial key has expired.
 Visit the registration page to request either an extension to your trial or purchase a valid registration key.

 *Blacklisted USB flash device*

-If your server is connected to the Internet and your trial hasn\'t expired yet, it is also possible that your USB flash device contains a GUID that is prohibited from registering for a key.
+If your server is connected to the Internet and your trial hasn't expired yet, it is also possible that your USB flash device contains a GUID that is prohibited from registering for a key.
 This could be because the GUID is not truly unique to your device or has already been